SICGames/TBChestTracker/CONTRIBUTING.md

 - Open Visual Studio 2022 as Admin and open the TBChestTracker.sln file.
 There may or may not be errors.
 - Make sure the dependancies debug/release builds are downloaded and moved to your working directory of the project.
 - Add the dependancies to the visual studio project.
+  - Some Dependencies require other dependencies like libTessy and libSnapture.
 - Build it to ensure there is no errors.
 - Continue to work on the project.